testcontainers/java-local-development-workshop/step-6-write-tests.md

     void contextLoads() {}
 }
 ```

+If you run this test, it should pass and that means we have successfully configured the application to start with all the required containers.

 ## Lets add tests for ProductController API endpoints
 Before writing the API tests, let's create `src/test/resources/test-data.sql` to insert some test data into the database as follows: